Logan-Hansen/PokemonCrystal/README.md

 - [ ] Rematch parties for Gym Leaders + Elite 4 after beating Red
 - [ ] Updated movesets for Pokemon
 - [ ] Base stat changes to rebalance and increase usability
-- [X] Added back in some of the japanese release trainer sprites
-- [X] Make trainers with multiple sprite options
-- [X] Slight buff to some trainer types (and fix Rival getting weaker DVs in some fights)
-- [X] Force perfect DVs for all pokemon (except shiny gyarados)
 - [ ] Change shiny formula to not be dependent on DVs so can have all perfect with some shiny still
-- [X] Goldenrod Move Tutor now there every day, allows unlimited purchases, and charges money instead of coins
 - [ ] Have someone show you dex entries for Raikou and Entei to make tracking them easier.
 - [ ] master ball in game corner
 - [ ] dex shows base stats, evolution data, learnset information including egg moves, tmhm, and tutor moves. (similar to crystal clear)